Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Discussion

-Experiments on three benchmark control tasks showed that this form of local structural plasticity provides competitive or superior performance compared to carefully tuned single-layer MLP baselines.
-With a single set of SPM hyperparameters, SMGrNN matches or exceeds the returns of parameter-matched static MLPs, while converging faster and exhibiting lower across-seed variance, especially on Acrobot-v1 and LunarLander-v3 (Fig.~\ref{fig:mlp_baselines}).
 Ablation studies further clarified the role of structural plasticity.
 Disabling growth and pruning reduces SMGrNN to a fixed graph and yields more fragile performance that is sensitive to the initial architecture (Fig.~\ref{fig:ablation_growth}, Table~\ref{tab:ablation_growth_stats}).
-Conversely, a growth-only variant that removes pruning achieves similar late-training rewards but allows the network to expand to orders of magnitude more parameters, producing broad weight distributions with many small-magnitude connections (Fig.~\ref{fig:growthonly_main}, Table~\ref{tab:growth_only}).
-Additional analyses showed that SMGrNN is robust to the initial number of hidden nodes, with final capacities partially converging across initializations (Fig.~\ref{fig:topology_results}, Appendix Table~\ref{tab:topology_summary}), and that emergent network size scales systematically with task difficulty across XOR, CartPole-v1, Acrobot-v1, and LunarLander-v3 (Fig.~\ref{fig:difficulty_results}, Appendix Table~\ref{tab:difficulty_summary}).
+Conversely, a growth-only variant that removes pruning achieves comparable late-training rewards but allows the network to expand to orders of magnitude more parameters, producing broad weight distributions with many small-magnitude connections (Fig.~\ref{fig:growthonly_main}, Table~\ref{tab:growth_only}).
+Additional analyses showed that SMGrNN is robust to the initial number of hidden nodes, with final capacities partially converging across initializations (Fig.~\ref{fig:topology_results}, Table~\ref{tab:topology_summary}), and that emergent network size scales systematically with task difficulty across XOR, CartPole-v1, Acrobot-v1, and LunarLander-v3 (Fig.~\ref{fig:difficulty_results}, Table~\ref{tab:difficulty_summary}).
 Taken together, these results indicate that the SPM enables a single controller to self-adjust its effective capacity to task demands, with minimal manual tuning of architectural hyperparameters.